How Long Does Short-Term Disability Last?

 Our independent agents shop around to find you the best coverage.

-What To Do When It Runs Out?
+What to Do When Short-Term Disability Coverage Runs Out

-If you’re on short-term disability when the benefit period expires and you’re still unable to work, long-term disability will kick in if you have it.
+If you’re on short-term disability when the benefit period expires, and you’re still unable to work, long-term disability will kick in if you have it.
 If you don’t have long-term disability insurance, you may be able to qualify for Social Security Disability Benefits.
 In order to qualify, you must meet the following requirements:

 • Be unable to work because you have a medical condition that is expected to last at least one year or result in death